Be with Nature in Borneo, A Wildlife Lover’s Paradise in Malaysia

 Later that evening you will be called by a guide to the beach to observe one turtle laying their eggs.
 Little known is that turtles lay their eggs at night to avoid being seen by prey.
 Quietly, so not to disturb very skittish turtles, you will see the turtle lay her eggs and then walk back into the ocean.
 The eggs are then collected and brought to an incubation site in the reservation to hatch.

 Returning to the mainland you will visit the Orangutan Rehabilitation Centre at Sepilok.
 The center is where orangutans that have been orphaned or injured learn to live once more in their natural environment.
-These primates are extremely endangered so the Sepilok centre is working to maintain what little population there is in Borneo.
+These primates are extremely endangered so the Sepilok center is working to maintain what little population there is in Borneo.

 Safari through the Kinabatangan Delta today and view the diverse wildlife such as primates, salt-water crocodiles, hornbills and pygmy elephants.
 A new program Aqua-Firma is offering is a choice of going on an Orangutan safari.